Parseval frames of exponentially localized magnetic Wannier functions: Periodic setting: results for rational flux Hamiltonians

 This kind of results have a much broader range of applicability and hold for a large class of base manifolds (of which the base space of the Bloch bundle, namely the $d$-torus for $d \le 3$, is only a very specific case).
-However, their proofs rely on techniques from algebraic topology, specifically on homotopy and obstruction theory, which are not particularly suited to numerical implementations, because for example they allow to construct the required objects only up to homotopies which are often difficult to describe analytically.
-We stress instead that our proofs are \emph{fully constructive}, as all analytical details are worked out explicitly (mostly in the Appendices and in references therein).
-Moreover, notice that the above Theorem~\ref{thm:Main} for $d=3$ yields an optimal number ($M=m+1$) of vectors in a Parseval frame, which is actually smaller than the number $M=m+r_{d=3} = m+2$ predicted by the general, bundle-theoretic result quoted above \cite[Chap.~8, Thm.~7.2]{Husemoller94}.
+However, their proofs rely on techniques from algebraic topology, specifically on homotopy and obstruction theory, which may not be particularly suited to numerical implementations, because for example they allow to construct the required objects only up to homotopies which are often difficult to describe analytically \footnote{A noteworthy exception for the present discussion is provided by~\cite{GontierLevittSiraj-Dine18}, where certain homotopies in the unitary groups are computed to numerically construct Wannier functions in time-reversal symmetric topological insulators.}.

+Aiming at this type of applications in computational condensed matter physics, as already mentioned in the Introduction (see also Section~\ref{sec:Gabor} below), our first contribution in this direction is to provide an \emph{alternative, algorithmic proof} of Theorem~\ref{thm:Main}, which explicitly exhibits the optimal number of orthonormal (respectively generating) Bloch vectors via an algorithm, in a finite number of steps and working out all analytical details (mostly in the Appendices and in references therein).
+The algorithm we propose is sketched at the end of the next Section, and the details of our proof of Theorem~\ref{thm:Main} are presented in Sections~\ref{sec:c1=0} to~\ref{sec:thmMain(ii)}.

-\subsubsection{Applications to Wannier functions}
+\subsection{Applications to Wannier functions}